All the public bedrooms at the Fountain Inn are named after people who are notable in the history of Parkend, or the pub itself.

 After being declared bankrupt in 1864 he looked to a career in the London music halls, quickly establishing himself as a top entertainer and gaining the nickname "Jolly" due to his ebullient personality.
 He was a pioneer of the laughing song, which was copied by many later exponents, and was known to Charles Dickens, who mentioned him as "Jolly John" in Household Words in 1865.

-In 1868 he was invited to perform before the Prince of Wales, later Edward VII, and made several sell-out tours of the United States.
+In 1868 he was invited to perform before the Prince of Wales, later Edward VII, and later made several sell-out tours of the United States.

-Warren James was born on the southern edge of Parkend in 1792, just as the Industrial Revolution was beginning to take hold.
-In an attempt to open up the Forest to free-market forces, the government diluted the Foresters' freemining rights.
-In 1808, it also enclosed large areas, to satisfy increasing demand for naval timber.
+In an attempt to open up the Forest to free-market forces, the Government diluted the Foresters' freemining rights and, in 1808, it also enclosed large areas of woodland in order to satisfy an increasing demand for naval timber.

 Unable to compete with the outside industrialists, and denied their ancient rights to collect timber or graze animals in the enclosed areas, many Foresters descended into abject poverty.
 Unrest grew and Warren James emerged as a populist leader.